ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 ### Reading feeds

-In order to read data from a feed we need to make a reader object for a certain `type`, `topic` and `owner`, then we can download the latest update containing a reference.
+To read data from a feed, we need to make a reader object for a specific `type`, `topic` and `owner`, then we can download the latest update containing a reference.

 ```js
 const topic = '0000000000000000000000000000000000000000000000000000000000000000'